GregoryChaseJohnson/Wish-upon-an-hmac-/README.md

+# <span style="font-size:48px;">Wish upon an hmac</span>

 Data is the fuel that many computation processes use to derive patterns.
 So giving less data to an eaves dropper is a virtue no doubt.
-Thus in a client-server authentication protocal wouldn't it be nice to truncate a large, complex string into a smaller string thus making it harder for an eaves dropper to infer structure from and reverse engineer?
+Therefor in a client-server authentication protocal wouldn't it be nice to truncate a large, complex string into a smaller string thus making it harder for an eaves dropper to infer structure from and reverse engineer?
 But a small code could easily suffer from brute force attacks.
 But 50 or 100 small codes in an explicit sequence that varies every instance the authentication protocal is run would be quite a bit